oracle/oci-compute-jenkins-plugin/README.md

 [**Oracle Cloud Infrastructure Compute Plugin**](https://updates.jenkins.io/latest/oracle-cloud-infrastructure-compute.hpi) allows users to access and manage cloud resources on the Oracle Cloud Infrastructure (OCI) from Jenkins.
-A Jenkins master instance with Oracle Cloud Infrastructure Compute Plugin can spin up OCI Instances (slaves or agents) on demand within OCI, and remove the Instances and free its resources automatically once the Job completes.
+A Jenkins master instance with OCI Compute Plugin can spin up OCI Instances (slaves or agents) on demand within OCI, and remove the Instances and free its resources automatically once the Job completes.

+**NOTE:** From v1.0.6, the OCI plugin added support and functionality for OCI Credentials.
+It is not possible to separate the OCI Credentials functionality to a separate Plugin as it will cause issues with existing OCI Compute plugin installations.
+If you require OCI Credentials functionality, please install the OCI Compute plugin.

 ## Table of Contents